galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/annotation-in-apollo/tutorial.md

 ![](../../images/annotation-in-apollo-screenshots/1_gene_information.png)

-Reference the list above to see how the [CPT](https://cpt.tamu.edu) would prefer to have genes annotated.
+Reference the list above to see how the CPT would prefer to have genes annotated.

 > ### {% icon comment %} Naming Guidelines
 > It is imperative to follow suit with the [UniProt](https://www.uniprot.org/docs/International_Protein_Nomenclature_Guidelines.pdf) and [NCBI](https://www.ncbi.nlm.nih.gov/genome/doc/internatprot_nomenguide/) international naming conventions.
 It allows for standardization and consistency in naming proteins, subsequently aiding data retrieval and improving communication.
 Follow the convention for capitalization and hypothetical protein naming.
 {: .comment}

 > ### {% icon tip %} Ensuring Changes in Gene Information are Saved
 > There are occasional small bumps on the road when annotating in Apollo, many of which are encountered when editing information for a gene.
 It helps to be aware of how to avoid them, and where to fix issues when they arise.
 For example, the information being shown is that of the gene highlighted in red; this is a gene in the phage P22 genome.
-The name has been changed from “gene name” (as is seen in the User-Created Annotations track in the background) to “gtrB” in the Information Editor window.
-There has been no other action outside of typing in “gtrB”.
+The name has been changed from “gene name” (as is seen in the User-Created Annotations track in the background) to “tail tubular protein B” in the Information Editor window.
+There has been no other action outside of typing in “tail tubular protein B”.
 >
 > ![](../../images/annotation-in-apollo-screenshots/6_gene_name_before.png)
 >